elsehow/runwatch/README.md

 # runwatch

-WIP testing module

-*watches* files, *runs* a command when those files change
+watch some files, run a command (when the files change)

 ## install